rskelly/canvecj/README.md

 The format of the jobs file is simple.
 Each job is a single line with five space-separated values.
 For example:

 	# Aboriginal lands
-	1690009 public canvec_aboriginal canvec_aboriginal.sql true true
+	1690009 public canvec_aboriginal canvec_aboriginal.sql.gz 3347

 - 160009 -- the code for "Aboriginal Lands"
 - public -- the default schema for postgresql tables.
 - canvec_aboriginal -- the name of the PostGIS table.
-- canvec_aboriginal.sql -- the name of the output file.
+- canvec_aboriginal.sql.gz -- the name of the output file.
+If ".gz" is appended, it will be compressed.
+For raw text, leave the ".gz" off.
-- true -- the value for compression (any other value means false).
-If true is entered, the sql file will be gzipped on the fly into a file called [sqlfile].gz.
-- true -- if true, extracted files will be deleted when the program exits.
-If you might be running the program numerous times, set this to false.
+- 3347 -- the SRID of the dataset.
+This will default to 4326, which is the native SRID of the canvec set, so it can be safely left off.

 Blank lines and those beginning with # are ignored.

-There are three application-wide settings, each of which is prefixed with an @:
+There are several application-wide settings, each of which is prefixed with an @:

-	@canvecDir ./canvec
-	@tempDir /tmp
-	@numWorkers 2
+	@canvecDir 			The directory where canvec archives are located.
+To only search a subset of the directories, name a sub-directory.
+	@tempDir 			The temporary directory where extracted archives will be stored.
+Defaults to the system temp directory.
+	@numWorkers			The number of workers or threads that will process the files.
+	@deleteTempFiles	If false, will prevent the temporary files from being deleted.
+Useful for debugging.
+Defaults to true.
+	@charset			This is the character set that will be used with the -W parameter in shp2pgsql.
+Defaults to LATIN1.

 This is a Maven project.
 You can set it up to use eclipse by running